Antarctic continental shelf: Relationship with AIS

-It has been shown that there is an amplification in the impact made on the Antarctic Ice Sheet (AIS) given changes in the Antarctic continental shelf.
+The distance from the Antarctic continental shelf to the AIS ranges from tens to hundreds of kilometers.
+Nevertheless, it has been shown that there is an amplification in the impact made on the AIS given changes in the Antarctic continental shelf.
 For example, increasing AIS volume directly increases Antarctic continental shelf erosion.
 This is known as glacial erosion.
 Increased erosion of the continental shelf makes the AIS more sensitive to ocean forcing — the sum of forces that amplify the ocean's ability to affect climate and surface conditions.
-These dynamics are very well understood for the Miocene to Pleistocene eras.
-However, understanding continental margin changes sufficiently to further understand AIS dynamics and how the ice sheet reacted subsequently to atmospheric and oceanic condition changes in the modern day is important in producing accurate models for current and future climate change.
+Inversely, the Antarctic continental shelf has an impact on the AIS.
+When the flow of warm water from ocean circulation reaches the Antarctic continental shelf, it gets rapidly converted to the denser and colder water at the shelf, limiting the heat contact on the AIS.
+In this way, it limits the AIS ice melt.